wwazed/Image_Background_Remove/README.md

   5. Matplotlib
 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests.
-## Licence
+## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details.